Organ Donation: Opt-out System

 Joe Dale was a constituent of mine.
 He died last month after a sudden asthma attack, which caused devastating brain damage.
 He was just 16 years old.
 After his death, his family made the selfless decision to donate some of his organs so others might have the chance to live.
 Because of their decision, Joe became one of the hundreds of deceased donors who save and improve lives every year in the UK.
 I know that right hon. and hon.
 Members will want to take the opportunity to join with me in passing our condolences to Joe’s family and giving our thanks for their brave determination to help others in spite of their personal tragedy.

 The stories of Joe and Max, the work of my hon.
-Friend the Member for Newport West (Paul Flynn) and the Daily Mirror’s very important campaign have re-energised my long-held belief that as a country, as politicians and as a legislature, we can do more to help those in need of organ transplants.
+Friend the Member for Newport West (Paul Flynn) and the very important Daily Mirror campaign have re-energised my long-held belief that as a country, as politicians and as a legislature we can do more to help those in need of organ transplants.

 I join my hon.
 Friend in paying tribute to the Daily Mirror, which ran a very important campaign for some time, and thanking it for the work it has done.
-I also thank my hon.
-Friend for confirming, I think for the first time, that he intends to use his private Member’s Bill as an opportunity to introduce a legislative mechanism for the Government to change the law in England, should they wish to use it.
+I also thank him for confirming, I think for the first time, that he intends to use his private Member’s Bill as an opportunity to introduce a legislative mechanism for the Government to change the law in England, should they wish to use it.
 I hope that will provide a forum where this matter can be further debated constructively in Parliament.
-I am very grateful to my hon.
-Friend for taking that decision, and I look forward to supporting his Bill and working with him and, I hope, the Government to make it a great success.
+I am very grateful to him for taking that decision, and I look forward to supporting his Bill and working with him and, I hope, the Government to make it a great success.

 Four hundred and fifty seven unnecessary deaths a year is too many, and I believe it is our duty to reduce that number and save the lives of people such as Max.
-It is by changing the law to an opt-out rather than an opt-in system that we in Parliament can do that.
+By changing the law to an opt-out rather than an opt-in system we in Parliament can do that.